publicissapient-france/sim-service/readme.md

 ## Response :

-* Farm reply to the factory
+* Farm sends Response with timeout to "/city/factory/id"
+* Factory sends Response with timeout to "/city/store/id"

 ```json
 {